 5. Brand promotion – Marketing partnerships

-Why? – Another way to market your personal training business is by forging marketing partnerships.
+Why? – Another way to market your local personal training business is by forging strategic marketing partnerships.
 When you officially partner up with a complimentary business, a component of your product/service is integrated with a component of their product/service.

 A partner helps you convert more clients by offering these products/ services to them for free or at a discounted price.